Open by Appointment

 Platinum Pros and Cons

 Our 950 Platinum-Ruthenium doesn't have these problems.
 We purposely use a stronger alloy so you can enjoy your rings for a lifetime.
+Further technical information regarding Platinum alloys for jewelry can be downloaded here:

 Pros